 All of the above problems will be solved with the Solent Freedom Tunnel.

-How are islanders going to travel to mainland healthcare, without a fixed link?
+The islands’ population is growing and getting older.
+How are they going to travel to mainland healthcare, without a fixed link?

 The Solent is regarded as one of the most expensive stretches of water in the world to cross by ferry.
 Patients will struggle to cover those fees, as will visitors of those patients.
 Due to the expense, the sporadic and unreliable nature of ferry travel … it is thought that many islanders will choose to die prematurely or suffer an illness, rather than be treated.
 It is already happening.